The Postal Service is slowing the mail to save money. Critics say it's a death spiral

 "We are in a big hole, right, we're in a big hole, we need to realize that we're in a big hole and we need to find our way out of it ... and basically we can't do all things at all costs and need to bring excellence into our operating practices."

-Kevin Yoder is a former Republican lawmaker who leads a new group, Keep US Posted, which comprises mail users like greeting card companies and small newspapers.
+Kevin Yoder is a former Republican lawmaker who leads a new group called Keep US Posted, which is made up of mail users like greeting card companies and small newspapers.
 He calls this a "key moment" for the Postal Service.

 "It's one of America's most trusted institutions that Americans rely on every single day in this country," Yoder says.
 "And this is an essential service that we think many of us have taken for granted, and it's facing challenges now and it needs our help."